joshre/joshre.github.io/been-making.md

 layout: been-making
 title: Things I've Been Making
 ---
 # Cherry Soda
+May 6, 2017
 * * *

+**Ingredients**
-260 ml Cherry Juice
+* 260 ml Cherry Juice
-53 g Lemon Juice
+* 53 g Lemon Juice
-2 tbsp Ginger Bug
+* 2 tbsp Ginger Bug
-40 g Turbinado Sugar
+* 40 g Turbinado Sugar
-300 ml water
+* 300 ml water

+This was a really small amount (one little 16oz bottle) but it had a dark, funky over-ripe fruit aroma to it and I used it in a few Gin spritzer drinks that were pretty tasty.
+Needed a lot of bitter to balance out all of the funk.

 # Citrus Dew
+May 6, 2017
 * * *

+**Ingredients**
-175 ml Orange Juice - strained
+* 175 ml Orange Juice - strained
-Zest of 1.5 Lemons
+* Zest of 1.5 Lemons
-Zest of 1.5 Limes
+* Zest of 1.5 Limes
-60 ml Lemon Juice
+* 60 ml Lemon Juice
-Juice of 1 Lime
+* Juice of 1 Lime
-250 g Organic Cane Sugar
+* 250 g Organic Cane Sugar
-200 g Turbinado Sugar
+* 200 g Turbinado Sugar

 Started using this in a rum drink (just this and Flor De Caña 4-year.
-We call it “Dewing it on the Beach”
+We call it “Dewing it on the Beach” *AMIRITE*

 # A.C.E
+May 6, 2017
 * * *

+**Ingredients**
-700 ml Orange Juice, strained
+* 700 ml Orange Juice, strained
-67ml Carrot Juice, strained
+* 67ml Carrot Juice, strained
-1.7l Water
+* 1.7l Water
-200g Organic Cane Sugar
+* 200g Organic Cane Sugar
-200g Turbinado Sugar
+* 200g Turbinado Sugar

 # Rhubarb Strawberry Jam
 April 23, 2017
 * * *

+**Ingredients:**
 * 1022g Rhubarb
 * 330g Strawberries

 Chopped up fruit and left to macerate for a day.
 Made 2.5 jars.
+Rhubarb texture really put me off so this has just been sitting.

 # Chamomile Infhused Gin
 April 30, 2017 at 11:04 AM